Long Term Care Statistics

 - They don’t want to be a financial burden on family

-- Every 66 seconds someone in the United States develops Alzheimer’s disease.8
+- Every 3 seconds someone in the United States develops dementia.1

-- More than 5 million Americas are living with Alzheimer’s disease.
-By the year 2050, this number could rise as high as 16 million.8
+- More than 5.8 million Americas are living with Alzheimer’s disease.
+By the year 2050, this number could rise as high as 16 million.1

 Make sure you and your family are protected against the financial, physical, and emotional burden a long-term care event can cause.
 Get a free quote for long-term care coverage and learn more about your options by speaking with an LTC Consumer specialist.